money tips families children switzerland

 12 Financial Tips for Families with Kids in Switzerland

-August 21, 2024 - Daniel Dreier
+December 15, 2025 - Daniel Dreier

 Raising a family in Switzerland can be financially challenging, but it does not need to leave you cash-strapped.
 Follow these simple money-saving tips to stay in the black.

-Child subsidies and tax deductions for parents may help to level the playing field, but the financial challenges faced by parents are still substantial.
+Child benefits and tax deductions for parents may help to level the playing field, but the financial challenges faced by parents are still substantial.
 But proper money management and a willingness to adapt your lifestyle can help you enjoy the best of both worlds – having children and staying on track financially.

 1. Take full advantage of tax benefits